Grilled sirloin steak cooked to a perfect medium rare served with caper herb sauce is a delicious, fast recipe perfect

-- Marinate: Combine Balsamic vinegar, olive oil, salt and pepper and mix well.
-Pour over steaks and allow to marinade for at least 20 minutes but up to 24 hours, covered in the fridge.
+- Grilled sirloin steak marinade: Combine Balsamic vinegar, olive oil, salt and pepper and mix well.
+Pour over steaks and allow to marinate for at least 20 minutes but up to 24 hours, covered in the fridge.
 However, if you’re crunched for time the steaks can be cooked pretty much immediately, just be sure to baste it with the marinade while it grills.
 You could also pat the steaks dry with paper towels and season simply with salt and pepper if you’re in a rush.

 - How long do you grill a sirloin steak: Take the steaks out of the fridge an hour before cooking to allow them to come up to room temperature.
 Room temperature steak will cook more evenly than steak straight from the fridge.
 Preheat your grill/braai for 15 minutes.
 You can cook the steaks in a cast iron skillet or pan set over medium high heat too.
 I prefer cooking steak over high heat/hot coals because I want good color while keeping the interior rare to medium rare.
-Place the steaks on the grill and cook to your preference.
+Place the steaks on the grill grates and cook to your preference.

 – 2-3 minutes per side for rare.
 (125ºF/51ºC internal temperature on a meat thermometer)